MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 ms.assetid: "d4ee3160-96cb-47b7-8e24-cdc57c9d8420"
 ---

-# Manipulate your data using the Common Data Service SDK
+# Manipulate your data by using the Common Data Service SDK

-In this document we will discuss how the C# SDK for CDS can be used to do work with data stored in the CDS data cloud.
-The examples herein deal with CRUD operations on business data stored in relational data stores.
+This topic explains how you can use the C# software development kit (SDK) for the Common Data Service to work with data that is stored in the Common Data Service data cloud.
+The examples in this topic involve create, read, update, and delete (CRUD) operations on business data that is stored in relational data stores.

 ## Background

-The C# CDS SDK is designed for building responsive applications that leverage the backing computational resources as effectively as possible.
-The operations performed by the SDK are made available in the target language (C# in this case) as an embedded domain specific language that is designed to handle any data access request against any data store.
-Even though you can access the data without using an SDK you will find that using one will raise the abstraction level, allowing you to focus on your business logic needs, rather than on transport protocols, JSON documents etc. You will  have seen this approach, that details about how data is access are hidden to the user, before - this is the same strategy used in LINQ, but the language used here is more geared towards ERP applications and is backed by a solid modeling framework describing your entitysets.
+The C# Common Data Service SDK is designed for building responsive applications that use the backing computational resources as effectively as possible.
+The operations that the SDK performs are made available in the target language (C# in this case), as an embedded domain-specific language that is designed to handle any data access request against any data store.
+Although you can access the data without using an SDK, an SDK raises the abstraction level, so that you can focus on your business logic requirements instead of transport protocols, JavaScript Object Notation (JSON) documents, and so on.

+In this approach, details about how data is accessed are hidden to the user.
+This is the same strategy that is used in Language Integrated Query (LINQ).
+However, the language that is used here is geared more toward enterprise resource planning (ERP) applications and is backed by a solid modeling framework that describes your entitysets.

-In the examples below we will be demonstrate common data access scenarios using the Out-of-Box entities (henceforth OOBs), i.e. the entitysets that are shipped along with the SDK.
-Using these entitysets makes the examples very simple since the tooling in the maker portal has created typesafe representations that are easy to work with.
-While this the recommended way to work with entitysets, it is quite possible to work with entitysets that are not defined in this way; you will see how this is done at the end of this document.
-You can see how the OOBs are defined (the fields, the relationships the entityset has to other entitysets and so on) in the maker portal in your environment.
+The examples that follow demonstrate typical data access scenarios by using the out-of-box (OOB) entities.
+These entities are the entitysets that are released together with the SDK.
+These entitysets simplify the examples, because the tooling in the maker portal has created type-safe representations that are easy to work with.
+Although this way of working with entitysets is the recommended way, you can also work with entitysets that aren't defined in this manner.
+An example is provided at the end of this topic.
+In the maker portal in your environment, you can see how the OOB entities are defined (the fields, the relationships that the entityset has to other entitysets, and so on).

 ## Terminology

-The SDK uses the term entityset where other material describing relational databases would use the term table.
-The individual row in the tables are called entities.
-While this is consistent with current nomenclature, it  may be confusing at first, since the maker portal, that allows editing of entitysets, used the work entity (instead of entityset) as a synonym for tables.
+The SDK uses the term _entityset_ where other material that describes relational databases would use the term _table_.
+The individual rows in the tables are known as entities.
+Although this terminology is consistent with the current nomenclature, you might find it confusing at first, because the maker portal, where you can edit entitysets, uses the word _entity_ (not _entityset_) as a synonym for _table_.

 ## Programming model

-The programming model chosen for the C# SDK uses all the facilities from C# to build an embedded domain specific language.
-The majority of the APIs offered by the SDK are implemented as aynchronous calls.
-Aynchronous calls are executed such that an awaited call will not block the thread that it is running on; instead the flow of control will immediately return to the caller.
-Once the call finishes, the execution will resume from the continuation of the await call.
+The programming model that was chosen for the C# SDK uses all the facilities from C# to build an embedded domain-specific language.
+Most of the application programming interfaces (APIs) that the SDK offers are implemented as asynchronous calls.
+Asynchronous calls are run in such a manner that an awaited call doesn't block the thread that it's running on.
+Instead, the flow of control immediately returns to the caller.
+After the call is completed, execution resumes from the continuation of the await.

 Most of the APIs are written to support lambda functions.
-We explain this below when we run through some examples.
+We will explain this term later in the topic when we go through some examples.

 There is no concept of an explicit transaction to contend with.
-As you will see, you add all the records that are subject to modification to what is known as a batch executer.
-The batch executer is then charged with managing the transaction in the most effective manner, running as quickly as possible to maximize efficiency.
+As you will see, you add all the records that are subject to modification to what is known as a batch executor.
+The batch executor is then responsible for managing the transaction in the most effective manner.
+It runs as quickly as possible to maximize efficiency.

 ## The client instance

-Before you do any operation with the data in CDS you need to be authenticated by the Azure Active Directory (AAD).
-The system will do this based on a set of configuration settings that are set up in configuration files in your project.
-In that configuration file (that is typically called App.config) you will specify the Application Id that you registered on the Azure portal, the ID of the environment that contains your data, and how you want to authenticate.
+Before you perform any operation with the data in the Common Data Service, you must be authenticated by Microsoft Azure Active Directory (Azure AD).
+The system does this authentication, based on a set of configuration settings in the configuration file in your project.
+In that configuration file, which is typically named App.config, you specify the application ID that you registered in the Azure portal, the ID of the environment that contains your data, and how you want to authenticate.

 ## Inserting data

-We will start our discussion with inserting data into an entityset in the backend database, since it is very simple to do.
-Since the entitysets are represented as plain old C# classes, they can easily be dealt with in C#.
-Let us walk through an example below:
+We will start our discussion by inserting data into an entityset in the back-end database, because this operation is very easy to do.
+Because the entitysets are represented as plain C# classes, they are easily handled in C#.
+Here is an example.

 ```cs
 using System;